hqtsm/plist/README.md

 console.assert(new TextDecoder().decode(enc) === expected);
 ```

 NOTE: Not every type is supported in the OpenStep formats.
-An exception will throw for any values not a dict, array, string, or data type, and for keys that are not string type.
-With the strings format only the dict type can be encoded.
+An exception will throw for any values not a dictionary, array, string, or data type, and for keys that are not string type.
+With the strings format only the dictionary type can be encoded.

 ## Encode OpenStep / Strings Options